jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/hasselt-university.md

 Open data: refers to research data that can be freely (re)used and shared by anyone, subject to the requirements of attribution and share-alike.

-refers to the recording of research data during the research (
+Storage: refers to the recording of research data during the research (project).

 Preservation: refers to the recording of research data after the end of the research (project).
 Longterm preservation, in addition, refers to the recording of research data beyond a certain period (e.g. five years) after the end of a research (project).

+## 2. Scope

 This policy plan applies to all research data that are generated, collected, processed, preserved, archived or exchanged before, during or after the research project at Hasselt University by researchers within the framework of their affiliation to Hasselt University.

 Unless explicitly stated otherwise, this policy plan likewise applies to students within the framework of their affiliation to Hasselt University.

-# 3. Basic principles
+## 3. Basic principles

 The basic principles of this policy plan on research data management are:

 1. During the entire research data life cycle, each researcher at Hasselt University must store, preserve and manage his/her high-quality data, and make them as (publicly) available as possible for potential reuse.
 In addition, research data must be managed as required by third parties, including funders, collaborating partners and government agencies.
 Each researcher at Hasselt University must observe and implement the basic principles and general guidelines, as set forth in this policy plan on research data management, before, during and after each scholarly research project.
 2. This policy plan on research data management complements existing legislation and regulations, and further specifies contractual obligations, research ethics and integrity guidelines.
-3. Personal data can only be collected and used when essential for a specific research question.
+Personal data can only be collected and used when essential for a specific research question.
 4. All research projects require a data management plan (see art.
 6).
 5. Researchers must comply with the current guidelines regarding the correct use of his/her Hasselt University user account, as set forth in the Acceptable Use Policy (AUP).
 Access rights to certain data are granted following the Identity and Access Management (IAM) procedures.
 The premises and infrastructure of Hasselt University are only accessible for researchers and individuals with a valid access permission.

-# 4. Support by Hasselt University
+## 4. Support by Hasselt University

-# 4.1 Collaboration
+### 4.1 Collaboration

 In this policy plan on research data management, Hasselt University takes the lead by outlining the basic principles and general guidelines.
 Pivotal is the collaboration between Hasselt University, the researchers, the faculties, the research groups, the research institutes and the central administration.

-# 4.2 Awareness
+### 4.2 Awareness

 Hasselt University commits itself to stimulate researchers to implement this policy plan on research data management by promoting and facilitating it.

 The central administration offers support by providing training, advice, guidelines and templates for managing research data and writing data management plans.
 In addition, the basic principles and general guidelines of this policy plan are further explained on the portal site of the university.
 Through the funds obtained from the Flemish Open Science Board, the central administration of Hasselt University also offers support to researchers of the Limburg Association of Higher Education (AUHL).

-# 4.3 Support
+### 4.3 Support

 Besides this policy plan on research data management, Hasselt University is working on guidelines in order to meet both the practical and the technical needs of researchers, faculties, research groups and research institutes.
 Because of the considerable differences in data types and related data handling practices and needs between and within the various scholarly disciplines in which research is performed at Hasselt University, this policy plan on research data management aims to provide a general framework upon which the various disciplines can build.
 To this end, researchers can call upon the data steward who is assigned to their specific discipline.

-# 5. Management of research data
+## 5. Management of research data

 Each researcher should essentially take the responsibility for the optimal management of high-quality research data.
 This implies that each researcher ensures that all research data are provided with documentation and adequate metadata that are prerequisites to enable the understanding and reuse of these research data.
 In order to store and describe research data in a high-quality manner, Hasselt University offers support with the implementation of a selection of Electronic Lab Notebooks (ELN).

-# 6. Data management plan
+## 6. Data management plan

 The researcher must write an initial data management plan within six months of the official start of the research project.
 In this plan, (s)he will describe the procedures for collecting, storing, (re)using, accessing, archiving and destroying the research data before, during and after the research project.
 This initial data management plan should be updated throughout the project.
 A final version must be submitted after the end of the research project.